davemachado/public-api/README.md

 | cors | query | string | CORS support for entry ("yes", "no", or "unknown") | No |
 | category | query | string | return entries of a specific category | No |

-#### Example
-/entries?category=animals&https=true

 > For categories like "Science & Math" which have a space and an ampersand, the query is simply the first word.
-Using "Science & Math" as an example, the correct query would be `/entries?category=science`
+Using "Science & Math" as an example, the correct query would be `category=science`

 ## **GET** /random